FatemehAskari/MSENet/README.md

 ## Model

 Our model consists of the following components:
-1. We employed different feature spaces and extracted feature maps at five stages to capture both global and task-specific features.
+1. We extracted five feature maps from backbone in order to capture both global and task specific features
-2. We integrated learnable parameter weights at each stage.
-3. We utilized a self-attention mechanism for each feature map obtained from every stage to capture more valuable information.
+2. We employ a self-attention mechanism for each feature map obtained from every stage in order to capture more valuable information
+3. We incorporate learnable weights at each stage.
+4. We propose a novel few-shot classification.
+We have significantly improved the accuracy on the MiniImageNet and FC100 datasets.

 The final model architecture is as follows: